Associate Vice Chancellor for University Relations

 Nancy is associate vice chancellor for university relations at the University of Massachusetts Amherst.
 A native Long Islander, Nancy began her UMass career in 1995 in the Provost’s Office where, over time, she expanded her role and responsibilities to become director of communications and special initiatives.
 In 2009, Nancy was asked to lead a new events office in university relations to oversee and coordinate major university events such as commencement.
-Her responsibilities have grown to include community relations, and more recently, university communications, where, among other things, she oversees the UMass Amherst website, university publications, and UMass Magazine.
+Her responsibilities have grown to include community relations and special projects.
 She is a 2010 BusinessWest 40 Under Forty honoree, a 2013 graduate of Leadership Pioneer Valley, and a two-time Chancellor’s Citation honoree.
-She is on the executive committee of the Amherst Area Chamber of Commerce and a member of the Board of Tribunes for WGBY, the public television station in Springfield.
+She is on the executive committee of the Amherst Area Chamber of Commerce and a former member of the Board of Tribunes for WGBY, the public television station in Springfield.
 Nancy earned three degrees from UMass Amherst, including her doctorate in education policy and leadership in 2009.
-She lives in Amherst with her husband, Mark, a member of the UMass Amherst Class of 1996, and their two sons, Jack and Ben.
-Nancy is co-chair of the University-Town of Amherst Steering Committee.
+She lives in Amherst with her husband, Mark, a member of the UMass Amherst Class of 1996.

-A New Jersey native and Springsteen enthusiast, Tony started his career in arts administration in the mid-90s, working in various positions at the Metropolitan Museum of Art before moving to Amherst, MA with his family in 2002.
+A New Jersey native, Tony started his career in arts administration in the mid-90s, working in various positions at the Metropolitan Museum of Art before moving to Amherst, MA with his family in 2002.
 He had stints with the Emily Dickinson Museum, Museums10, and as co-founder and director of wünderarts, a commercial art gallery for contemporary and conceptual art in Amherst.
-He also served as executive director of the Amherst Area Chamber of Commerce, while also serving as co-director of the Hampshire County Regional Tourism Council.
-While not so young anymore, Tony was a 2009 BusinessWest 40 Under Forty honoree and an alumnus of Leadership Pioneer Valley’s 2011-12 inaugural class.
-He serves on the boards of The Hitchcock Center for the Environment, the Friends of the UMass Fine Arts Center, MassCreative, the Amherst Business Improvement District, Amherst Baseball, Inc., in addition to numerous town and regional boards and committees.
-He is really proud that he can still do a split after years of karate training.
-He lives in Pelham with his wife Nora, and their 2 children, Sofia and Mickey.
+From 2008-14, Tony was executive director of the Amherst Area Chamber of Commerce, and, in 2010, was founding co-director of the Hampshire County Regional Tourism Council.
+Tony was a 2009 BusinessWest 40 Under Forty honoree, an alum of Leadership Pioneer Valley’s 2011-12 inaugural class, and in 2020 was awarded the Helen Mitchell Community Service Award by Family Outreach of Amherst.
+He currently serves on the boards of the Amherst Business Improvement District, Leadership Pioneer Valley, the Friends of the UMass Fine Arts Center, and as board president of the Downtown Amherst Foundation.